FAQs – Frequently Asked Questions

 Due to enhanced airport security requirements, baggage storage and locker facilities at the Honolulu International Airport are not available.

 The second company is Alii Stor-Mor that is located about a mile from the airport that has indicated to us over the phone that they could store items or luggage (up to four suitcases) for $20.00-$25.00 per day depending on the size of the bags.
 Their storage facility is open from 8:00 a.m. to 6:00 p.m.
-I would suggest contacting either by phone at (808) 836-0135, email at email@example.com, or through the internet on their website at http://www.sparefoot.com/Honolulu-HI-self-storage/Alii-Stor-Mor-105763.html to get further details on this service.
-In addition, I have also found a website that will show where this company is located on a virtual map of Honolulu.
-This site is at http://www.superpages.com, type in “Honolulu” on the search and then 2670 Kilihau Street, Honolulu, Hawaii 96819 for the address of the company.
-You may need to use a taxi or rent a car to transport your items for this establishment if they can not arrange to pick up your luggage frm the airport which may or may not be possible depending on the size of the unit that is rented, how busy they are and their available personnel.
+I would suggest contacting either by phone at (808) 836-0135, email at firstname.lastname@example.org, or through the internet on their website, www.aliistormor.com, to get further details on this service.
+You may need to use a taxi or rent a car to transport your items for this establishment if they can not arrange to pick up your luggage from the airport which may or may not be possible depending on the size of the unit that is rented, how busy they are and their available personnel.

 The last option would be Diamond Head Self Storage which charges $28.50 plus tax for up to four bags ($5.00 for each additional bag over four) from one to five days and $5.00 more per bag for six to ten days (over ten days will be charged the monthly rate).
 They are open from 7AM-7PM M-F, 9AM-5PM Sat, and 10AM-4PM Sun and can be contacted at phone number (808) 833-6870, fax number (808) 834-3450, email at email@example.com, or through their website at www.diamondheadselfstorage.com.
 They do not pick up at the Honolulu International Airport and items for storage would have to be taken to their address near the airport at 633 Ahua Street, Honolulu, Hawaii 96819.